[Updated March 2020]

 Watch this spectacular 4wd trip of Guillaume and Emma on Stradbroke Island.

 Getting over to Straddie is a quick and simple task.
 All you need to do is book a ferry time through Stradbroke Ferries, as these run on an hourly basis (between 5:30 am to 6:00 pm).
 These ferries leave from Emmett Drive, Cleveland at the Dunwich main harbor terminal.
 You can drive your 4WD or your hired 4wd right onto the ferry – making it an easy trip over to the island.

-The standard cost to take your 4WD over to Stradbroke ranges from $55- $95 each way.
+The standard cost to take your 4WD over to Stradbroke ranges from $68- $110 one way.
 This price includes passengers.
 If, however, you are looking to bring over a group, you can contact Stradbroke Ferries, to request a group rate.
 Detailed information on schedule and costs is available on their website – providing both exact times and the range of prices.
 We are providing a quick rate chart below to get approximate cost figures.

 Once you get onto the vehicle ferry, you will be onboard for approximately a 45 minute trip across the waters to the island.
 This journey can be passed by getting out of your vehicle to enjoy the scenery or to sit down at the ferry’s café to grab a snack, lunch or drink.

 Unlike other nearby islands, Stradbroke is not a 4WD only domain.
 This means you don’t need to worry about figuring out how to drive on sand the moment you get off the ferry as you would on other islands, such as Moreton Island.
 Instead you can drive on sealed roads and embark on the unsealed 4WD tracks when it best suits you.